Wolverhampton Airport: History

+World War II

 The airfield was constructed between mid-1940 and early 1941 for use by the Royal Air Force, being initially named RAF Bobbington.
 The name was changed on 1 September 1943 to RAF Halfpenny Green, to avoid confusion with RAF Bovingdon in Hertfordshire.
-The first RAF unit to be based was No.3 Air Observer & Navigator School which flew Blackburn Bothas and later Avro Ansons.
+The first RAF unit to be based was No. 3 Air Observer & Navigator School which flew Blackburn Bothas and later Avro Ansons.
 The unit disbanded on 13 November 1945.

 The 1945 film The Way to the Stars was set on a fictional RAF Halfpenny Field, but despite the similar name RAF Halfpenny Green was not used in any way for this film.

-After a lengthy gap, flying at RAF Halfpenny Green resumed on 5 May 1952 by No.2 Air Signallers School, again equipped with Avro Ansons, the unit disbanding on 13 September 1953.
-A ground-based equipment sub-unit of No.25 Maintenance Unit occupied much of the airfield from 1 March 1946 until 15 November 1956.
+After a lengthy gap, flying at RAF Halfpenny Green resumed on 5 May 1952 by No. 2 Air Signallers School, again equipped with Avro Ansons, the unit disbanding on 13 September 1953.
+A ground-based equipment sub-unit of No. 25 Maintenance Unit occupied much of the airfield from 1 March 1946 until 15 November 1956.
 Following closure of this unit, the airfield lay disused for several years before civil aviation use commenced in 1961.

-Current operation
+The following units were also here at some point: